Zhou-Kevin-Yu/UNSW-Treats/assumptions.md

 dm/messages/v1
 - start should cause a fail in the case when start = 1 and there is only one message. because start is the index and there is no message at index 1

+General
+- all tokens and authUserId has to be valid, otherwise we return { error }